Notify you when your job is deleted by an administrator.

 - The job requests non-existent resources.

-- A job apparently intended for Oakley (ppn=12) was submitted on Glenn.
+- A job intended for one system that was submitted on another one.

 - The job can never run because it requests combinations of resources that are disallowed by policy.

 - The user’s credentials are blocked on the system the job was submitted on.

 There is no way to turn them off at this time.

 See the Supercomputing FAQ for suggestions on dealing with specific problems.